How To Get a Job in Japan (Plus Latest POEA Jobs)

 7. Automobile Technicians

-Job Overview: An automobile technician must be able to do both preventive maintenance and damage repair work for cars and other kinds of vehicles.
-With Japan being home to large automotive brands, such as Toyota and Honda, they are looking for foreign workers to fill the labor gap.
+Job Overview: An automobile technician must be able to do preventive maintenance and damage repair work for cars and other vehicles.
+Japan is home to large automotive brands like Toyota and Honda, so they are looking for foreign workers to fill the labor gap.

 Average Salary: JPY 2,192.77/hr